idodov/RedAlert/README.md

 ```
 6. Create a file named **orefalert.py** in the **/config/appdaemon/apps/** directory.
 7. Paste the script code into the **orefalert.py** file and save it.
+The script updates the sensors every *3 seconds*, or more frequently if you specify a shorter scan interval.
 ```
 import requests
 import time